OceanOutcomes/ocean-outcomes/where-we-work/latin-america-fisheries-seafood/index.md

 ![latin-america-row-of-boats.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/latin+america+row+of+boats.png)

-In Belize, we are working alongside Oceana to support a comprehensive fisheries sector assessment.
+ <a href="https://belize.oceana.org/wp-content/uploads/sites/15/Belize-Fisheries-Audit-2021-FINAL.pdf/"target="_blank">In Belize, we are working alongside Oceana to support a comprehensive fisheries sector assessment.</a>

-This work helps evaluate management performance across policy, transparency, and stock health — identifying priority actions to strengthen the system.
-While Belize has made important progress, including modern fisheries legislation and gear restrictions, gaps in data collection, transparency, and stock monitoring continue to limit effective management.
-By connecting these insights with on-the-water realities, the work supports stronger governance, more informed decision-making, and more resilient fisheries systems over time.
+This work helps evaluate management performance across policy, transparency, and stock health — identifying priority actions to strengthen the system.  <a href="https://news.mongabay.com/2025/10/belizes-blue-reputation-vs-reef-reality-marine-conservation-wins-and-whats-missing/"target="_blank">While Belize has made important progress, including modern fisheries legislation and gear restrictions, gaps in data collection, transparency, and stock monitoring continue to limit effective management.</a> By connecting these insights with on-the-water realities, the work supports stronger governance, more informed decision-making, and more resilient fisheries systems over time.

 ---